Coming Soon

 May 4, 2024 - Newspaper Research

-Kenneth R. Marks, a genealogist from Sun City, AZ presented "How to Develop Online Newspaper Research Skills."
-Kenneth provided search strategies to be more successful in newspapers research.
+Kenneth R. Marks, a genealogist from Sun City, AZ, presented "How to Develop Online Newspaper Research Skills."
+Kenneth provided search strategies to be more successful in newspaper research.
 He has the website www.theancestorhunt.com to help people find free links to online genealogy collections and has written 3 genealogy reference books.